eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignformfieldResponseCompound;
 use EzmaxApi::Object::EzsignformfieldgroupCreateObjectV1Request;
 use EzmaxApi::Object::EzsignformfieldgroupCreateObjectV1Response;
-use EzmaxApi::Object::EzsignformfieldgroupCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignformfieldgroupCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignformfieldgroupDeleteObjectV1Response;
 use EzmaxApi::Object::EzsignformfieldgroupEditObjectV1Request;
 use EzmaxApi::Object::EzsignformfieldgroupEditObjectV1Response;
 use EzmaxApi::Object::EzsignformfieldgroupGetObjectV2Response;
-use EzmaxApi::Object::EzsignformfieldgroupGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignformfieldgroupGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignformfieldgroupRequest;
 use EzmaxApi::Object::EzsignformfieldgroupRequestCompound;
-use EzmaxApi::Object::EzsignformfieldgroupRequestCompoundAllOf;
 use EzmaxApi::Object::EzsignformfieldgroupResponse;
 use EzmaxApi::Object::EzsignformfieldgroupResponseCompound;
-use EzmaxApi::Object::EzsignformfieldgroupResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignformfieldgroupsignerRequest;
 use EzmaxApi::Object::EzsignformfieldgroupsignerRequestCompound;
 use EzmaxApi::Object::EzsignformfieldgroupsignerResponse;